Judge rejects Roman Polanski’s bid to end sex abuse case

 Superior Court Judge Scott M. Gordon refused to address how Polanski would be sentenced if he returned to the U.S. after 40 years abroad.
-He noted that other courts, including a California appellate court, have ruled that Polanski is a fugitive and must return to Los Angeles for sentencing.
+He noted that other courts, including a California appellate court, have ruled that the Oscar winner is a fugitive and must return to Los Angeles for sentencing.

 “There is no sufficient or compelling basis for reconsideration of these issues,” Gordon wrote.

-Note: This story has been corrected to show that Polanski was born in France, not Poland.